 Get to grips with it though and it will simplify your life and dramatically boost your revenue.

 Increasingly, marketers are choosing to automate repetitive tasks such as emailing.
 People often assume that marketing automation somehow means putting robots in charge and yet that couldn't be further from the truth.

 79% of top-performing companies have been using marketing automation for more than 2 years.

-Only a few years ago Marketing Automation was the preserve of big business.
+Only a few years ago, marketing automation was the preserve of big business.
 It allowed them to personalise their marketing communications at scale but was far too expensive for small and medium-sized businesses.

 Relevant emails sent with marketing automation software drive 18 times more revenue than just email blasts.